 Security Deposit Refund South Dakota Renters Rights Law

-Landlord tenant law in the state of South Dakota is very clear There are specific steps and requirements that a landlord must meet regarding security deposits.
-If the landlord does not follow the exact letter of the law their right to withhold ANY of your deposit money is forfeited completely.
-In this case Tenant laws in the State of South Dakota force the landlord to return 100% of your security deposit.
+South Dakota State Statutes – Security Deposit Claims Landlord tenant law in the state of South Dakota is very clear There are specific steps and requirements that a landlord must meet regarding security deposits or risk losing the right to make any claim on your deposit money.